speckly/sucorn/README.md

 > Use this ethically, as this makes requests to BingImageCreator.
 Avoid using too many instances as it will result in executing a DoS attack on this host.

 ### utilities/reverse_api/get_cookie.py
-> [!INFO]
-> Does not support multiple passwords as of now

 Load account names in the `normal` list in `cookies.json` and run this file.
-This will automatically get the session cookie for each account
+This will automatically get the session cookie for each account.
+Credentials are taken from `.env`

 ### utilities/reverse_api/run.py
 Creates n-number of instances that will use the reverse engineered API to generate images from `prompt.txt`. n-number of instances depends on how many pairs are found in `cookies.json`